sidecartridge/sidecart-site-dev-docs/sidecartridge-multidevice/userguide.md

      - [D]rive: Hit `D` to choose the drive letter for emulation, ranging from `C` to `Z`.
 Select a unique letter if using multiple hard disk drivers.
      - Temp [M]emory Type: Press `M` to pick the type of temporary memory for emulation.
 The default `_dskbuf` utilizes the operating system's buffer, while `heap` opts for heap memory.
 This setting is advanced and should only be altered with caution.
      - [R]TC Enabled: Toggle the Real Time Clock (RTC) by pressing `R`.
 Enabling RTC ensures accurate date and time for files and the Atari ST computer.
+     - [Y]2K Patch: Press `Y` to activate the Year 2000 (Y2K) patch.
+This feature is crucial for ensuring the correct date and time display on the Atari ST if you don't use a program that patches the Y2K bug.
+This feature is only available for TOS versions 1.00 to 2.06, EmuTOS is not affected by the Y2K bug.
      - [F]ake floppy: Press `F` to enable or disable the fake floppy feature.
 This feature is useful for software that requires a floppy drive to be present, like the detection of AUTO folder programs or by passing the annoying 2.06 TOS floppy disk check on boot.
      - Network [T]imeout: Set the wait time for network and NTP server synchronization, with a default of 45 seconds.
 5. **Starting the Emulation**: